-On 26 November, the ECB has published a non-legally binding opinion on the legislative proposal put forward by the Swedish government on 26 September 2019 requiring that large credit institutions provide cash services to the public.
+On 26 November, the ECB has published a non-legally binding opinion on the legislative proposal put forward by the Swedish government on 26 September 2019 requiring that large credit institutions provide Money in physical form such as banknotes and coins. services to the public.
 The purpose of the law is to ensure an adequate level of access to cash throughout Sweden in a context of ATM closures and branches which no longer enable cash deposits or withdrawals.

 The draft law applies to 6 financial institutions which hold deposits exceeding SEK 70 billion.
 The banks would be required to provide withdrawal services to consumers as well as deposit services for businesses.